Although situating among plenty of great cuisines, Honduran foods have many unique points that make them stand out from the others.

 They will also try to consume the treat simply with no fussy additional topping.
 The Honduran-style Rice Pudding tastes scrumptious enough with only some sprinkled cinnamon and cloves powders.

-This is the most detailed introduction to make Arroz Con Leche you can find!
+This is the most detailed instruction to making Arroz Con Leche you can find!

 Several Other Delicacies You Should Notice